 The accuracy of a sensor is defined as “the correctness of its output in comparison to the actual value of the measurand” (Kalantar-zadeh, 2013, p.
 12).

-The precision, in contrast, describes the abilities of a sensor to deliver the same output value when the identical value of a measurand is measured repeatedly (Kalantar-zadeh, 2013, p.
+The precision, in contrast, describes the ability of a sensor to deliver the same output value when the identical value of a measurand is measured repeatedly (Kalantar-zadeh, 2013, p.
 12).
-This means that the accuracy refers to a low systematic deviation from the measured deviation, whereas a sensor with a good prevision features a low stochastic measurement deviation.
+This means that good accuracy refers to a low systematic deviation from the measured deviation, whereas a sensor with a good precision features a low stochastic measurement deviation.

-The repeatability describes a similar characteristic as it describes the capabilities of a sensor to acquire the identical response “when all operating and environmental conditions remain constant “(Kalantar-zadeh, 2013, p.
+Repeatability describes a similar characteristic, as it describes the capabilities of a sensor to acquire an identical response “when all operating and environmental conditions remain constant” (Kalantar-zadeh, 2013, p.
 13).

-In contrast, the definition of “reproducibility” describes to which degree the identical result can be achieved by a sensor when the measuring conditions are changed (Kalantar-zadeh, 2013, p.
+In contrast, the definition of “reproducibility” describes to what degree an identical result can be achieved by a sensor when the measuring conditions are changed (Kalantar-zadeh, 2013, p.
 13).

-The “stability” describes the same criterion—the reproduction of identical output values—when identical measurements are performed at different points in time (Kalantar-zadeh, 2013, p.
+“Stability” describes the same criterion—the reproduction of identical output values—when identical measurements are performed at different points in time (Kalantar-zadeh, 2013, p.
 13).

-The criterion of the deviation (often referred to as an “error”) has been described with the aid of the characteristic line.
+The criterion of deviation (often referred to as “error”) has been described with the aid of the characteristic line.
 The absolute and relative deviation can be calculated as follows, with the aid of the measured value xa and the “true” value—the measurand xa,id (Kalantar-zadeh, 2013, p.
 14):

 Fabs=xa-xa,id, Frel=xa-xa,idxa,id.